flyteorg/flytesnacks/docs/getting_started/package_register.md

 - `--archive`: This argument allows you to pass in a package file, which in this case is `flyte-package.tgz`.
-- `--version`: This is a version string that can be any string, but we recommend using the git sha in general, especially in production use cases.
+- `--version`: This is a version string that can be any string, but we recommend using the git revision in general, especially in production use cases.

 ### Using `pyflyte register` versus `pyflyte package` + `flytectl register`